ZJZAC/awesome-deep-model-IP-protection/README.md

 8. [A Novel Verifiable Fingerprinting Scheme for Generative Adversarial Networks](https://arxiv.org/pdf/2106.11760.pdf): We propose a new backdoor embedding approach with Unique-Triplet Loss and fine-grained categorization to enhance the effectiveness of our fingerprints. | [BibTex](): guanlin2021stealthy | Li et al, 2021.6

 9. [Stealing Machine Learning Models: Attacks and Countermeasures for Generative Adversarial Networks](https://dl.acm.org/doi/pdf/10.1145/3485832.3485838) | Hu et al, *ACSAC'21*

+10. [A Novel Verifiable Fingerprinting Scheme for Generative Adversarial Networks](https://arxiv.org/pdf/2106.11760.pdf):We introduce a classifier to construct a composite model with the protected GAN | Guanlin Li et al | 2021.6

 ### <span id="Dataset">Dataset</span>